discos/doc/user/noto/Introduction.rst

 As of today, the code actually implemented for the telescopes (i.e. excluding the huge ACS framework) amounts to > 550000 active lines.

-This guide is meant to help the observer in the use of ESCS, without dealing with the “behind-the-curtains” complex details of the system.
+This guide is meant to help the observer in the use of DISCOS, without dealing with the “behind-the-curtains” complex details of the system.
 This release focuses on **single-dish continuum observations**, as the fully integrated backend available on-site is the